gaucho1978/BACCAble/README.md

 - act as Immobilizer, by injecting can bus messages when required.
 - show SHIFT warning indicator on dashboard when configurable motor rpm speed is overcomed
 - enable and disable ESC and TC with left stalk button press
+- add a menu to dashboard in order to show additional parameters like dpf occlusion percentage (under development)

-BACCABLE overview (click on the following image to see the video) [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/HStaXDe9asQ/0.jpg)](https://www.youtube.com/watch?v=HStaXDe9asQ)
+BACCABLE overview (click on the following image to see the video) (note: video not updated. do not includes all the functionalities added to the device last months)
+[![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/HStaXDe9asQ/0.jpg)](https://www.youtube.com/watch?v=HStaXDe9asQ)

 Link to youtube videos playlist: